Klara Zamenhof

 Klara Zamenhof (née Silbernik; 6 October 1863 – 6 December 1924) was a Polish Esperantist.
 She was married to L. L. Zamenhof, the inventor of the Esperanto language.

 Biography

-She was born on 6 October 1863 in Kaunas, Lithuania, then part of the Russian Empire as Kovno.
+Klara Silbernik was born on 6 October 1863 in Kovno, Lithuania, then part of the Russian Empire.
 She was the oldest daughter of Alexander Sender Silbernik and Golda Silbernik, wealthy Jewish merchants from Kovno.

 Contributions to Esperanto

 After her husband's premature death on 14 April 1917, she took over the promotion of Esperanto.
-She continued the development of the community centred around the language and supported her daughter Lidia, who trained as an Esperanto teacher in Europe and the US.
+She continued the development of the community centred around the language and supported her daughter Lidia, who trained as an Esperanto teacher in Europe and the United States.

 Personal life

 She married Ludwik Lejzer Zamenhof in 1887, and raised three children: Adam, Lidia, and Zofia.
-All three were murdered in the Holocaust.
+All three were murdered by the Nazis.

 She died in Warsaw on 6 December 1924, and is buried in the Jewish Cemetery there.